akmalsoliev/Validoopsie/docs/source/ValidationDev.md

 If you have any questions or run into issues, feel free to reach out for help.
 Thank you for contributing!

----

-Let me know how else I can make this better for you!